nagvbt/nagvbt.github.io/docs/articles/Storybook/CodeReviewChecklist.md

 NOTE: This list will be updated as and when required.

-##### 5. Add reference (url) to the Material-UI component in the Documents section for a component which has subset of the variations demonstrated in story based on the need and have more variations which are not considered in the component development.
+##### 5. Add reference (url) to the Material-UI component in the Documents section for a component which has subset of the variations demonstrated in story based on the need and have more variations which are not considered in the component development